For the complete documentation index, see llms.txt. This page is also available as Markdown.

 And it translates into this:

-Note the `"git.name"`, `"git.email"` and `"git.token"`, this enables [onyxia-web](https://github.com/InseeFrLab/onyxia-web) to pre fill the fields.
+Note the "git.name", "git.email" and "git.token", this enables onyxia-web to pre fill the fields.

 If the user took the time to fill its profile information, onyxia-web knows what is the Git username, email and personal access token of the user.